Caring for women and their partners experiencing pregnancy loss*

 Identify the difficulties

-your own views and values on the significance of some losses
+- your own views and values on the significance of some cases, especially compared with other patients you see

 Identify your sources of support…